-Table 11.
-Direct Drivers of Deforestation and Forest Degradation.
+Table 12 Direct Drivers of Deforestation and Forest Degradation.

-Sector Direct Drivers of D&FD FOREST SECTOR 1) Commercial Logging, categorised as: FOREST SECTOR a.
+is of Deforestation and Porest Degradation.
+Sector Direct Drivers of D&FD FOREST SECTOR 1) Commercial Logging, categorized as: a.
 Extensive logging - without area regulation (i.e. allocated commercial sector too large and failure to abide with periodic felling cycle), resulting in eventual timber shortages, reduced felling intervals, progressive canopy degradation, unsustainable logging and industry.
 (This practice facilitates chainsaw logging and ingress of shifting cultivation - see below) b.
 Over logging - without selection control of species or diameter limits; and, resulting in creaming of species (genetic impoverishment), removal of undersize trees (future shortage of canopy trees), harvesting of all species (degraded canopy cover) c.
 Hi-impact logging - the antithesis of Reduced Impact Logging, arising from a failure of site planning of extraction, roading and landing areas for minimal impact and cost; and, resulting in degraded canopy cover and collateral tree damage.
 2) Chainsaw logging - unregulated forest logging with similar results as for Over-logging, characterized by low recovery rate but mitigated by lower extraction damage.
 Studies show that chainsaw logging can reach into forest over 5 km from access roads (Synergistic with shifting cultivation - see below) AGRICULTURAL SECTOR 3) Shifting cultivation - unregulated clearance and farming on forest land for a temporary period (2-3 yrs) followed by a fallow period (5-12 yrs) by the same or another farmer.
 Opportunistic on forest road accessibility and chainsaw logging operations.
 May be intensive involving larger forest clearing assisted by chainsaw operatives, resulting in deforestation.
-4) Plantations and Permanent Agriculture - higher economic value land use than forest, resulting in complete forest conversion with deforestation liability on the REDD balance sheet, even if actual clearance and planted may be delayed for several years.
-Replacement crops may comprise trees, but do not provide a full range of forest services nor sequester comparable carbon stocks.
+4) Plantations and Permanent Agriculture - higher economic value land use than forest, resulting in complete forest conversion with deforestation liability on the REDD balance sheet, even if actual

+Sector Direct Drivers of D&FD clearance and planted may be delayed for several years.
+Replacement crops may comprise trees, especially oil palm as a biofuel, but do not provide a full range of forest services nor sequester comparable carbon stocks.
+The emergence of palm oil as a bio-fuel has contributed to a raise in global prices for the commodity and so driven further expansion of plantation, including into areas where previously competing land use values (commercial, subsistence and/or service based) may have prohibited it.
+As such, while palm oil produced from plantations on barren or highly degraded (forest) land, may provide for a 'green' fuel and potentially generate REDD credits, there is also a risk that this increase in value may drive further D+FD in Liberia - resulting in a potential and significant risk for REDD.
 ENERGY SECTOR 5) Charcoal Production - most charcoal production is a bi-product of agricultural clearance for shifting cultivation or small holder farms.
 It may have a significant impact on deforestation of degraded areas.
 6) Oil - Oil companies have moved into Liberia relatively recently and while current activities appear to be focused off-shore, there needs to be communication between relevant ministries, the FDA and RTWG on any plans to develop on-shore wells and pipelines MINING SECTOR 7) Mineral extraction and mining - Although not regarded as a significant driver of D&FD at present, it is possible that artisanal mining might be more damaging than currently recorded and that large scale mining (e.g. open cast gold mines currently under pre-scoping) will become a major driver.